Can a grammar checking service like ProWritingAid help you become a better writer?

 - Publish or send to an editor

 While writing this ProWritingAid review, I changed my writing workflow and saved time.

-I opened my source file in the desktop app and edited my documents directly, without any copying and pasting.
+I opened my source file in the desktop app and edited my documents directly using the pro writing aid editing tool, without any copying and pasting.

 Writing nerd alert!

-I write my articles in Markdown using IA Writer.
+I write my articles in Markdown using IA Writer as the writing aid.
 This process simplifies adding basic HTML to reviews and articles like this one.

-I was pleased to see I could import Markdown documents into ProWritingAid.
+I was pleased to see I could import Markdown documents like my blog posts into ProWritingAid.

 However, it doesn't convert Markdown file to a publishable format or enable a live preview.
 It's also not possible to create a library within ProWritingAid of your documents.

 This grammar checker struck me as a tool ideal for fiction writers and novelists.